-(9) Donated tissues must be assigned a unique identification number when procured or in the bank, in accordance with the ISBT 128 standard for identification, labelling and transfer of information for tissues and cells.
+9. Donated tissues must be assigned a unique identification number when procured or in the bank, in accordance with the ISBT 128 standard for identification, labelling and transfer of information for tissues and cells.

-(10) The donor information must be entered in the national information system (e Transplant) under a unique identification code.
+10. The donor information must be entered in the national information system (e Transplant) under a unique identification code.

-Article 24
+Article 21.
+Records

-(1) For each donor, there must be a record containing the following in writing:
+1. For each donor, there must be a record containing the following in writing:

-the donor identification: first name, family name, date of birth and sex,
+the donor identification: first name, family name, date of birth and sex;

-If a mother and child are involved in the donation: both the name and date of birth of the mother and the name, if known, date of birth and sex of the child,
+Note: If a mother and child are involved in the donation: both the name and date of birth of the mother and the name, if known, date of birth and sex of the child.

-age, medical and behavioural history of the donor (the information collected must be sufficient to allow decision on the acceptability of the donor)
+age, medical and behavioural history of the donor (the information collected must be sufficient to allow decision on the acceptability of the donor);

 outcome of physical examination of the body, where applicable;